 Lyme Disease is carried by the common Brown Deer Tick.
 The tick must be attached to its host for more than 48 hours and symptoms occur in 2-5 months following the bite.
 Symptoms include lethargy, lameness, limping, enlarged lymph nodes, joint pain and/or swelling.
 A blood test can confirm Lyme Disease and antibiotics given from 14 to 30 days can clear it up.

 Fleas can also cause problems with your pets and possibly for you.
 Fleas leave red bumps when they bite but if your pet is allergic to flea saliva, your pet will constantly scratch or chew on that area.
-This then leads to hot spots which are very uncomfortable for your pet.
+This leads to hot spots which are very uncomfortable for your pet.

 Tapeworms, Anemia and Bartonella